samBurkeCS/asanaClientPortal/README.md

 Set your enviroment variable 'ASANA_KEY' to be this value.

-Inside the asanaController under the getAllTaskForProject function make sure you select the correct workspace that task will be pulled from.
+Inside the 'asanaController' under the 'getAllTaskForProject' function make sure you select the correct workspace that task will be pulled from.

 `var workspaceId = user.workspaces[1].id;`